jackin load

 jackin load the-architect --role-branch feat/my-pr --rebuildDirty-host acknowledgement (--force)

-In an interactive shell jackin’ prompts you to confirm before materializing.
+In an interactive rich launch, jackin❯ asks for confirmation in the launch dialog before materializing.
 In non-interactive contexts (CI, scripts, piped input) the launch fails fast unless you pass --force to acknowledge that:

 - the worktree branches from